1 April 2020

 Financial institutions that have not yet taken advantage of remote identification technology must do so immediately, in order to:

-Banks such as ING, Standard Bank, and Rabobank are already using Genuine Presence Assurance technology to effortlessly and safely onboard customers remotely, protecting themselves against criminals and ensuring compliance with regulations.
+Banks such as ING, Standard Bank, and Rabobank are already using Genuine Presence Assurance technology to effortlessly and safely verify client identity and onboard remotely, protecting themselves against criminals and ensuring compliance with regulations.

 The letter makes reference to Joint Money Laundering Steering Group (JMLSG) guidance, which clearly states that any risk must be mitigated when completing identity checks on customers.

 (19) For the purposes of this regulation, information may be regarded as obtained from a reliable source which is independent of the person whose identity is being verified where— (a) it is obtained by means of an electronic identification process, including by using electronic identification means or by using a trust service (within the meanings of those terms in Regulation (EU) No 910/2014 of the European Parliament and of the Council of 23rd July 2014 on electronic identification and trust services for electronic transactions in the internal market(2)); and (b) that process is secure from fraud and misuse and capable of providing an appropriate level of assurance that the person claiming a particular identity is in fact the person with that identity.”

 A selfie submitted by email or text is clearly neither secure from fraud and misuse, nor capable of proving an appropriate level of assurance that the person is who they claim to be.